Labellerr/campushiring/README.md

 A project was created on the Labellerr platform, and the training images were uploaded.
 Using Labellerr's advanced annotation tools, precise **polygon masks** were drawn for all instances of the `Vehicle` and `Pedestrian` classes.
 After annotation was complete, the labels were exported in the COCO JSON format.

 ##### **3. Model Training (YOLOv8-Seg)**
-A Python script was used to convert the exported COCO annotations into the YOLOv8-Seg label format required for training.
+A Python script converted the exported COCO annotations into the YOLOv8-Seg label format required for training.
 The dataset was then split into an 80/20 train/validation ratio for robust model evaluation.
 A pre-trained `yolov8s-seg.pt` model was fine-tuned on this custom dataset for 100 epochs.

 ##### **4. Model Evaluation & Inference**
 The model's performance was evaluated using standard metrics on the validation set.
 The final trained model was then used to run inference on the 50 unseen test images, generating high-quality segmentation masks.